jparimaa/rust-playground/README.md

 # rust-playground

-Testing rust with different projects
+Testing and learning rust with different projects

 ## ash